 Paramount Ranch is located in the Santa Monica Mountains National Recreation Area.
 The park consists of about 2700 acres of oak and sycamore woodlands.
 Paramount movie studios purchased the land in the 1920s to use as a movie ranch.

 Cabot’s Pueblo Museum is one of Southern California’s most unique buildings.
 It all started with one man’s dream.
 He was an extraordinary individual who worked hard and traveled to many places.
-He wanted the desert to be a wonderful place to live, not only for his family but for everyone.
+He wanted the desert to be a beautiful place to live, not only for his family but for everyone.

 Quail Hill Loop Trail Day Hike Irvine CA is part of the City of Irvine open space preserve.
 The trail is a little over 2 miles long and perfect for a family hike.
-There is ample free parking at the trailhead and if you bring along your cell phone there is an audio tour.
+There is ample free parking at the trailhead, and if you bring along your cell phone, there is an audio tour.